MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/service-how-to-post-service-orders.md

 The service is posted as consumed either partially or fully, depending on the value in the **Qty. to Consume** field, and the relevant ledger entries are created.
 In addition,previously posted service shipment documents are updated chronologically with the consumed quantities.
 The relevant quantities will be updated on the service lines of the order.

 ## <a name="to-post-shipments-from-service-orders"></a>To post shipments from service orders
 After specifying the details of a service, you can adjust and post the quantities of items used, time spent, and costs incurred.
-As a result, [!INCLUDE[prod_short](includes/prod_short.md)] makes the necessary changes to reflect the new state of your stock and current status of the specific order processing.
+As a result, [!INCLUDE[prod_short](includes/prod_short.md)] makes the necessary changes to reflect the new state of your inventory and current status of the specific order processing.

 The following procedure shows how to post shipment of service line items in locations that are not set up to require warehouse handling.